-The overall objective of the Peer Review of the Polish Higher Education and Science System is to provide recommendations on the future development of Poland's science and higher education policy in support of innovation.
-The specific focus areas of the Peer Review are the following: (1) Structural changes in the science and higher education; (2) Links between the higher education sector and the other actors of the innovation system; and (3) Internationalisation of the science and higher education sector - trends, key areas for improvement.
+The overall objective of the Peer Review of the Polish Higher Education and Science System was to provide recommendations on the future development of Poland's science and higher education policy in support of innovation.
+The specific focus areas of the Peer Review were the following: (1) Structural changes in the science and higher education; (2) Links between the higher education sector and the other actors of the innovation system; and (3) Internationalisation of the science and higher education sector - trends, key areas for improvement.

 This report outlines the rationale behind the policy messages proposed by the Policy Support Facility’ (PSF) panel to redress Poland’s Higher Education and Science system’s structural weaknesses and build on its existing and potential strengths.
 To develop these messages and numerous operational recommendations, the review team has taken advantage of its expertise on higher education and R&I policy formulation, implementation and evaluation and good practice applied in the Member States and OECD countries.
 The Peer Review of Poland's Higher Education and Science system was carried out between January and September 2017 by a dedicated PSF Panel, consisting of eight independent experts and national peers.
 It is the country’s responsibility to ensure the follow-up to the peer review as well as the potential implementation of its recommendations through concrete reforms.